Austrian Airlines: Early years

 In 1938, the company began planning routes to Rome, Paris, and London, using a fleet of Junkers Ju 90 aircraft.
 Following the annexation of Austria by Nazi Germany in March 1938, these plans were promptly abandoned.
 From 1 January 1939, the airline was fully under the control of Lufthansa.
-During June 1939, the company was deleted from the commercial register.
+Lufthansa deleted the company from the commercial register in June 1939.

-After the Second World War, Austria was once again separated from Germany.
-While it regained its independence as a result of the Austrian State Treaty of 1955, the newly reconstituted nation was initially lacking a national airline.
-During 1955, two separate companies, Air Austria and Austrian Airways, were quickly established to start filling this vacant niche.
+After the Second World War, Austria was again separated from Germany.
+While it regained its independence due to the Austrian State Treaty of 1955, the newly reconstituted nation initially lacked a national airline.
+In 1955, two distinct companies, Air Austria and Austrian Airways, swiftly emerged to address this unoccupied market.
 On 4 April 1957, Austrian Airlines was formed under the corporate name Österreichische Luftverkehrs AG through the merger of Air Austria and Austrian Airways.
-On 30 September 1957, the new entity commenced operations, performing its maiden flight on 31 March 1958 when a leased Vickers Viscount 779 took off from Vienna for a scheduled service to Zurich and London.
+On 30 September 1957, the new entity commenced operations, performing its maiden flight on 31 March 1958 when a leased Vickers Viscount 779 took off from Vienna for a scheduled service to Zürich and London.

 During early 1960, six new-build Viscount 837s were delivered to Austrian Airlines; unlike earlier aircraft, which had been leased, these were owned by the company and quickly displaced the former.
 Operations expanded quickly, opting to launch domestic services for the first time on 1 May 1963.
 Within ten years of operations, Austrian Airlines' financial situation had improved considerably; its share capital had reportedly increased from an initial ATS 60 million to reach ATS 290 million in 1957.